acquia/blt/template/readme/local-development.md

       'ssh-options' => '-i ~/.vagrant.d/insecure_private_key',
     );
     ```
+1. Updating `project.yml` so that `drush.default_alias` is set to your Drupal VM alias.
-4. Follow the Quick Start Guide in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide)
+1. Follow the Quick Start Guide in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide)
-5. Before you run `vagrant up`, make the following changes to your VM `config.yml` file:
+1. Before you run `vagrant up`, make the following changes to your VM `config.yml` file:

     ```
     # Update the hostname to the local development environment hostname.